 d) Specifically defined auditable events listed in Table 2.

-If the list of “administrative actions” appears to be incomplete, the assignment in the selection should be used to list additional administrative actions which are audited.
+If the list of ‘administrative actions’ appears to be incomplete, the assignment in the selection should be used to list additional administrative actions which are audited.

 The requirement to audit the "Generating/import of, changing, or deleting of cryptographic keys" refers to all types of cryptographic keys which are intended to be used longer than for just one session (i.e. it does not refer to ephemeral keys/session keys).
 The requirement applies to all named changes independently from how they are invoked.
 A cryptographic key could e.g. be generated automatically during initial start-up without administrator intervention or through administrator intervention.
 This requirement also applies to the management of cryptographic keys by adding, replacing or removing trust anchors in the TOE's trust store.
 In all related cases the changes to cryptographic keys need to be audited together with a unique key name, key reference or unique identifier for the corresponding certificate.